Gabor wavelet: Time-causal analogue of the Gabor wavelet

 When processing temporal signals, data from the future cannot be accessed, which leads to problems if attempting to use Gabor functions for processing real-time signals that depend upon the temporal dimension.
-A time-causal analogue of the Gabor filter has been developed in based on replacing the Gaussian kernel in the Gabor function with a time-causal and time-recursive smoothing kernel referred to as the time-causal limit kernel.
-In this way, time-frequency analysis based on the resulting complex-valued extension of the time-causal limit kernel makes it possible to capture essentially similar transformations of a temporal signal as the Gabor wavelets can handle, and corresponding to the Heisenberg group, while carried out with strictly time-causal and time-recursive operations, see for further details.
+A time-causal analogue of the Gabor filter has been developed by Tony Lindeberg at the Computational Brain Science Laboratory at the KTH Royal Institute of Technology based on replacing the Gaussian kernel in the Gabor function with a time-causal and time-recursive smoothing kernel referred to as the time-causal limit kernel.
+In this way, time-frequency analysis based on the resulting complex-valued extension of the time-causal limit kernel makes it possible to capture essentially similar transformations of a temporal signal as the Gabor wavelets can handle, and corresponding to the Heisenberg group, while carried out with strictly time-causal and time-recursive operations.